Health Alert: The Kissing Bug Carries a Parasite That Can Kill Your Dog

 When a dog or human notices the itching from the bite, they will usually scratch the bite spreading the feces into the bite and transmitting the Trypanosoma cruzi parasite into the body.
 The parasite can also be transmitted through eating rodents or other animals already infected.
 Once the parasites enter the cells in a dog’s body (often the heart muscle), they multiply and eventually rupture the infected cells.
 This is more commonly called Chagas Disease.

-What states has the bug spread to?
+What states have the bug spread to?

 What are the Symptoms in Dogs?